 With a room full of experts, there’s so much to discuss with so little time.
 Much of our conversation focused on ways the city was (or should) be transitioning its streets into more walkable and bikeable avenues for the community.
 Missoula has been developing its public transportation infrastructure since the 1970’s, which luckily allows plenty of room for green development.
 Bob Giordano, the director of Free Cycles and the Missoula Institute for Sustainable Transportation, discussed the idea of “complete streets,” streets that are usable for all people, no matter their form of transportation or accessibility needs (cars, bikes, crosswalks, sidewalk ramps, etc.).
 He also talked about “road diets,” decreasing the number of lanes on a street, and how they provide benefits for all commuters, whether driving a car or riding a bike.
 He along with Aaron Wilson, a Transportation Planner with the City of Missoula, emphasized that we’ve done a lot to develop these types of infrastructure, but there are always ways we can improve.

 Giordano brought up many exciting opportunities for community engagement in our city’s transportation decisions.
-This fall, the city council will be voting on whether to shift 5th and 6th streets from a two-lane road to one, with a protected bike lane.
+This fall, the city council will be voting on whether to shift 5th and 6th streets from a two-lane road to one, with a buffered bike lane.
 (Head here for more info.)
 This will increase bike and pedestrian safety without cutting down travel times for car drivers.
 The vote is happening at the council meeting at 7pm on Monday, December 3rd in City Council Chambers --feel empowered to come share your voice or simply be there for support!
 The issue will be heard in committee the previous Wednesday (11/28), and supporters would also be welcome there.
 Please email Bob directly if you have further questions about how to be involved - and we’ll also do our best to remind you of these opportunities for action.

 Additionally, the first open community meeting of the year on the revitalization of the city’s Downtown Master Plan is happening October 18th at 5:30 pm at the Wilma Theater.
 The master plan is a comprehensive strategy set to strengthen and invigorate Missoula’s downtown into the economic and cultural center of the city; it covers everything from housing and retail to transportation and parking.
 This will be a great opportunity to hear how downtown Missoula might be changing in the coming decades--come share your vision!
 If you want to get more involved in how transportation will look in the updated plan, consider joining the Transportation Focus Group starting in mid-October.
 Contact Bob Giordano at firstname.lastname@example.org for details.